-Tag Archive for: atomic
+Tag Archive for: Atomic

 In 1992 I was in my neighborhood Post Office in San Francisco.
 As I stood in line, I saw a poster that announced a series of US stamps that would mark the 50th commemoration of World War II.
 The stamps would be issued ten each year between 1992 and 1995 that depicted wartime events from 1941 to 1945.
 Only stamps for 1942 were shown on the poster.